-- Our vision is to support our students to 'be the best they can be' - All subject areas have a rich and exciting curriculum. - A school curriculum that is relevant to our locality and provides students with the knowledge and skills needed for this ever-changing world.
+- Our vision is to support our students to 'be the best they can be' - All subject areas have a rich and exciting curriculum. - A school curriculum that is relevant to our locality and provides students with the knowledge and skills needed for this ever-changing world. - High quality teaching, which allows all students to make outstanding progress. - A curriculum that allows students to successfully reach the next stage of their education.

-- High quality teaching, which allows all students to make outstanding progress. - A curriculum that allows students to successfully reach the next stage of their education. - Curriculum planning - Students complete Key Stage 3 from years 7-9. - They study the full range of subjects in the national curriculum, as well as drama and religious studies.
+- Curriculum planning - Students complete Key Stage 3 from years 7-9. - They study the full range of subjects in the national curriculum, as well as drama and religious studies. - Students select their GCSE options in year 9 and complete them over years 10-11, with over 15 different subjects on offer.

-- Departmental curriculum intent - Describes what the department intends for students to learn in each subject area.

-• Subject leaders have built and sequenced the curriculum to allow students to develop a strong knowledge of the subject and the skills required to succeed.
+- Departmental curriculum intent - Describes what the department intends for students to learn in each subject area. - Subject leaders have built and sequenced the curriculum to allow students to develop a strong knowledge of the subject and the skills required to succeed.